 Students suspected of committing academic dishonesty will be referred to the Office of Community Standards.
-Students found responsible for academic dishonesty are subject to a grade penalty for the assignment in question, which may include a point deduction up to and including a zero and/or course failure.
+Students found responsible for academic dishonesty by the Office of Community Standards will receive a grade of zero (0) for the assignment grade in question.
 As noted in the University catalog, sanctions may include probation, suspension, and expulsion from the university.
 Procedures and additional information related to academic dishonesty and violations of the University Honor Code may be found on the Office of Community Standards' website.
 This information comes from the UTA Student Conduct and Discipline Policy